Skip to content

 String url = "${connectionUrl}", queueName = "${queueName}";

-// Timestamp used for connection authentication, needs to be refreshed to current time when reconnecting
+// Timestamp used for connection authentication, which needs to be refreshed to the current time when reconnecting.

 long timestamp = System.currentTimeMillis();